Meet Our Governors

 I have been married to Jason Bates for 25 years.
 I also worked in the Financial Services Industry but left before Jason, after 23 years.

 I am a trampoline coach and co-own my own trampoline club.
 I also enjoy reading, running, and walking, especially with our family cockapoos Boo and Teddy.

 I worked at Huddersfield Town for a while and was introduced to the Huddersfield Town Foundation.
 When I left, Jason and I thought it would be great to get involved with a breakfast club.
 Luckily we were asked to go to Dalton, where we have met some wonderful children (and the adults aren’t bad either).

 I really enjoy coming into school spending time with the pupils and staff as it is such a welcoming and happy environment.

 COMMITTEES: Steering, Resources, Staffing, Pupil Discipline, Staff Discipline, Appeals, and Complaints.

 KAREN GRATINO - Co-Opted

 Started 11.10.17 Ends 10.10.21

 I am very sentimental about Dalton J,I & N school, I myself came here with my brother and many years ago my mum came too!
-I have 2 children who attend Dalton, a daughter in Year 6 and a son in Year 3 who thoroughly enjoy being at the school and are doing really well overall.
+I have 2 children, my son who attends Dalton School, and a daughter who is now in Year 8 at King James High School.
+My son thoroughly enjoys being at the school and is doing really well overall.

 The support from the school is excellent and we are always made to feel welcome.
 It is lovely to come into school and see the children working, especially on a Friday when I read with Year 4 children.

 I have been a teacher myself for 18 years working solely in the same Nursery and Infant school but teaching from 2-year-olds to year 2.
 I am currently SENCO and Safeguarding lead and Emotional Wellbeing Lead.
-Having an educational background really helps and I enjoy finding out and understanding what goes on in school both academically and through extra curricular activities.
+Having an educational background really helps and I enjoy finding out and understanding what goes on in school both academically and through extracurricular activities.

 My husband and I enjoy socialising, walking and going to the gym!
 We also enjoy supporting our children in their leisure activities which are football, trampolining, netball and dance!